zot/coffee-script/mofor.md

         statement
 	...

-1. reduction, filters, and monadic return
+1. reduction, filters, and map (monadic return)

     mofor var [in expr] do
       [var1 in] value1